What is ESSENTRICS®?

 What is eccentric conditioning?

+Muscles have two actions: they contract and relax.
+But they can contract in different ways.
 When we eccentrically contract our muscles, we contract them as we lengthen them.
 Most forms of exercise emphasize concentric muscle conditioning, which is based around contracting muscles as we shorten them.
 The benefits of training the muscles eccentrically are vast and well documented.
 (I encourage you to do a quick PubMed search.)

 If one typically performs concentric strength training, ESSENTRICS® has the added benefit of challenging the muscles in a new way, creating a very different neurological challenge for the body, and challenging muscles to relax and lengthen under control, allowing for fuller fiber recruitment and activation.